Managing Files with Linux Commands for Cybersecurity

 - The

-command lists all files and folders in the current directory.
-You can use options likels -l
+lscommand lists all files and folders in the current directory.
+You can use options likels -lfor detailed information orls -ato include hidden files.

 - The